czarina-ds/Twitter-Sentiment-Analysis/README.md

 Given our sentiment results, we have the following reccommendations for South by Southwest:

 * Give brands feedback on their negative sentiments
   - When a brand has information on what are the products and features people have negative sentiment towards, they can make more targeted research and propose changes to those products.
-This would give he company a first layer of feedback so they can follow with more research.
+This would give the company a first layer of feedback so they can follow with more research.
-* Use sentiment information to
+* Retweet positive tweets
-  - Explain reccommendation 2.
+  - The more people positive comments can reach, the better.
+A team of people retweeting relevant tweets could significantly increase their reach.
+We'd also suggest prioritizing accounts that have a large amount of followers and are more active online than not.
-* Reccommendation 3
+* Investigate negative tweets
-  - Explain reccommendation 3
+  - Are these directed at a specific product?
+A Brand?
+A flaw in the organization of the festival?
+Finding the answers to those questions should open venues for improvement.
 ***
 ## Next Steps